renzaspiras/REACT.MVC.NET/README.md

 ---

-This README provides a comprehensive guide on using `REACT.MVC.NET.py` to generate and manage your .NET MVC and Vite React projects.
-Ensure all prerequisites are met and follow the outlined steps for seamless project creation and execution.
+This README provides a comprehensive guide on using `REACT.MVC.NET.py` to automate the creation and integration of a .NET MVC project with a Vite React project.
+Ensure all prerequisites are met and follow the outlined steps for seamless project creation, integration, and deployment.
 Adjustments can be made based on specific project requirements or preferences.